-A Fashionista's Itinerary Shop Orlando like an A-Lister with Tips from Stylist Melanie Pace By Kristen Manieri MAKE A LIST of the world's best cities for shopping and New York City, Paris and Milan are sure to top it.
-But 12 shopping malls and outlets plus a smattering of not-to-be-missed boutique districts have made Orlando a fashionista's favorite, especially for visitors seeking luxury items.
+MORSE MUSEUM of American Art 445 NORTH PARK AVENUE WINTER PARK, FLORIDA 32789 (407) 645-5311 WWW.MORSEMUSEUM.ORG STYLE A Fashionista's Itinerary Shop Orlando like an A-Lister with Tips from Stylist Melanie Pace By Kristen Manieri MAKE A LIST of the world's best cities for shopping and New York City, Paris and Milan are sure to top it.
+But 12 shopping malls and outlets plus a smattering of notto-be-missed boutique districts have made Orlando a fashionista's favorite, especially for visitors seeking luxury items.
 Named the No. 1 city for bargain shopping by Forbes, Orlando packs the most sought-after brands, from Tory Burch to Gucci handbags, all at great prices.
-This, according to wardrobe stylist and resident fashion guru Melanie Pace, is the reason Orlando is a favorite destination of well-heeled shoppers.
+This, according to wardrobe stylist and resident fashion guru Melanie Pace, is the reason Orlando is a favorite destination of wellheeled shoppers.
 "What's really great about Orlando is that you can find just about anything you could possibly want, at prices you probably won't find anywhere else," said Pace.
 As the personal shopper to local A-listers and wardrobe consultant to "E!
 News" host Giuliana Rancic, Pace spends an average of four days a week shopping.
 Luckily for her, some of the best shopping in the country is right in her backyard.
 Here are a handful of Pace's favorite haunts and the best always-in-style luxury essentials found there.
 For a peek inside Pace's world, visit www.melaniepace.com.

-ORLANDO PREMIUM OUTLETS shop 180 incredible designer and name brand outlets, with savings of 25 to 65 percent.
+ORLANDO PREMIUM OUTLETS SHOP 180 incredible designer and name brand outlets, with savings of 25 to 65 percent.
 The I-Drive location includes stores such as Coach, Coach Men's, J.Crew, Last Call by Neiman Marcus and Saks Fifth Avenue Off 5th.
 The Vineland Avenue center is home to Barneys New York Outlet, Burberry, Gap Outlet, Hugo Boss Factory Store, Salvatore Ferragamo and more.
-THE SCOOP "If you're the shopper that loves the brand names but doesn't care about having last season's items, outlets are where you should be," said Pace.
+THE SCOOP "If you're the shopper that loves the brand names but doesn't care about having last season's items, outlets are where you should be," Pace says.
 "Having shopped around the world, I can say that this is one of the best collections of outlet stores I have ever seen."
-ESSENTIAL PICK "I love the Seven [For All Mankind] jeans outlet!
+ESSENTIAL PICK "I love the 7 For All Mankind jeans outlet!
 You can find all the best in denim for a fraction of the price and hundreds of fits, all in the same place."

 THE MALL AT MILLENIA SHOP You'll find a total of 150 gorgeous stores to explore at this luxury mall, including anchor stores Bloomingdale's, Macy's and Neiman Marcus.
-Not-tomiss high-end specialty shops include Cartier, Chanel, Gucci, Louis Vuitton, St. John Boutique and Tiffany & Co.
-THE SCOOP "Besides being a really beautiful experience, what The Mall at Millenia has going for it is variety-there's Louis Vuitton, but there's also Ann Taylor," said Pace.
-"This means shoppers can discover a high-low wardrobe, which has become a way of life for today's fashionista."
+Not-to-miss high-end specialty shops include Cartier, Chanel, Gucci, Louis Vuitton, St. John Boutique and Tiffany & Co.
+THE SCOOP Pace says, "Besides being a really beautiful experience, what The Mall at Millenia has going for it is variety-there's Louis Vuitton, but there's also Ann Taylor.
+This means shoppers can discover a high-low ward-robe, which has become a way of life for today's fashionista."
 ESSENTIAL PICK "The go-to sunglasses spot is ILORI, which carries brands such as Miu Miu and Oliver Peoples."